Klutzleo/FlippeRPG/applications_user/FlippeRPG/ASSET_CREATION.md

 ### In-Game Testing
 1. Place PNG in `assets/` folder
 2. Update `FlippeRPG.c` to load and render it
-3. Build: `./fbt.cmd fap_flipperpg`
+3. Build: `./fbt.cmd fap_flipperpg` (Windows) or `./fbt fap_flipperpg` (Linux/macOS)
 4. Deploy to Flipper and test campfire scene
-5. Verify animation speed and visibility
+5. Verify animation speed and visibility on the **actual 128x64 monochrome LCD**
+6. **Critical:** Sprites that look good in your editor preview may need tweaking for the Flipper's display; be ready to iterate based on how they appear on the real device

 ---